 This course provides hands-on experience with MATLAB by performing weekly computer exercises revolving around optics.
 Each module explores a new topic in optics, while simultaneously providing experience in MATLAB.
-The goal is to bridge the gap between theoretical concepts and real-world applications.
+The goal is to bridge the gap between theoretical concepts and realworld applications.
 Topics include an introduction to MATLAB, Fourier theory and E&M propagation, geometrical optics, optical pattern recognition, geometrical optics and ray tracing through simple optical systems, interference and wave optics, holography and computer-generated holography, polarization, speckle phenomenon, and laser theory and related technology.
 Students are also expected to complete weekly exercises in MATLAB and a semester project that will allow the student to investigate a particular topic of interest not specifically covered in the course.
 Course Note(s): No prior experience with MATLAB is required.
 While a background in optics is helpful, it is not required.